javers/javers.github.io/documentation/spring-boot-integration/index.md

   sqlCommitPropertyTableName: jv_commit_property
 ```

-Properties active in the MongoDB starter:
+Properties active in the MongoDB starter with their default values:

 ```yaml
 javers: